-- The hypereosinophilic syndrome (HES) is a rare hematologic disorder with sustained overproduction of eosinophils in the bone marrow, eosinophilia, tissue infiltration and organ damage.
+- The hypereosinophilic syndrome (HES) is a rare haematological disorder with sustained overproduction of eosinophils in the bone marrow, eosinophilia, tissue infiltration and organ damage.

 - Skin symptoms consist of angioedema, unusual urticarial lesions and eczematous, therapy-resistant, prurigo papules and nodules.

-- There are at least 8 reports in the literature describing the efficacy of imatinib in the treatment of HES.
+- There are at least eight reports in the literature describing the efficacy of imatinib in the treatment of HES.